CSVdB/PACT-code/README.md

 Nick:
 - Integrate the remaining molecules in the website
+- Replace "amount" by "duration" in CoachWorkout, remove past CoachWorkouts, and title with difficulty level (beginner-intermediary-expert-`all_levels`)

 ## Later

+- Private profile
+  * How much sports did you do?
+In total, this month..
+- Public profile
+  * Private profile minus any editing rights
+  * Add button for friendship request & show status of friendship request
+  * ListParticipants page links to everyone's public profile, including the coach
 - "Like" button for UserWorkouts
   * You can see you liked something already, and cancel your like
   * You can see how many people liked your post